lovekaushik899/lovekaushik899/README.md

 ### Computational Genomics and RNA Biology

-Experience in analysing **large-scale biological datasets** to investigate regulatory mechanisms in genomes, with particular interest in **non-coding RNA biology and stress response pathways**.
+Experience in analyzing **large-scale biological datasets** to investigate regulatory mechanisms in genomes, with particular interest in **non-coding RNA biology and stress response pathways**.
 Work in this area involves integration of **high-throughput sequencing data, literature mining, and structured data organisation** for biological interpretation.

 ### Structural Bioinformatics and Protein Analysis

 Experience in studying **protein structure, stability, and functional dynamics** using computational approaches.
-This includes the use of **protein structure prediction, structural validation tools, and molecular visualisation platforms** to investigate how structural changes influence biological function.
+This includes the use of **protein structure prediction, structural validation tools, and molecular visualization platforms** to investigate how structural changes influence biological function.

 ### Molecular Dynamics Simulations

-Application of **molecular dynamics simulations** to analyse structural behaviour of biomolecules over time.
+Application of **molecular dynamics simulations** to analyse structural behavior of biomolecules over time.
 This includes performing simulations, trajectory analysis, and structural evaluation using parameters such as:

 * Root Mean Square Deviation (RMSD)
 * Radius of Gyration (Rg)